IMPORTANT - PLEASE READ

-NASA has released a call for budget proposals (the generic version can be found here) in support of accepted XMM-Newton AO-18.
+NASA has released a call for budget proposals (the generic version can be found here) in support of accepted XMM-Newton AO-21.
 The budget process is open only to guest observers who are employed by U.S. institutions during the periods of performance of the investigations.

 The current schedule for the review of the budget proposals is listed above.
 Note, however, that the dates of events are subject to change.

 - The XMM-Newton Users Handbook at: GOF-HTML or GOF-PDF SOC-HTML, SOC-PDF